HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 To quit this program, please **simply kill** `Windows11DragAndDropToTaskbarFix.exe` or `Windows 11 Drag & Drop to the Taskbar (Fix)` **by the Task Manager**.

-## **Custom Configuration (Optional)**
-Since version 1.1 it's possible to configure the program by creating a configuration file at the same location as `Windows11DragAndDropToTaskbarFix.exe`.
-The configuration file should be named: `Windows11DragAndDropToTaskbarFixConfig.txt`.

-Please read a separate article: [CONFIGURATION](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/blob/main/CONFIGURATION.md) for details.
+## "VCRUNTIME140_1.dll" was not found error
+If you get an error saying that "VCRUNTIME140_1.dll" is missing, please install [Microsoft Visual C++ 2015 - 2019 Redistributable x64](https://aka.ms/vs/16/release/vc_redist.x64.exe).
+Normally, these runtime libraries are installed by default on Windows 11.
+If you get this error then you most likely manually removed them before using "Add or remove programs".

 ### **New Ideas Are Welcome**

 If you have any idea how to improve this program, or if you found a different method of determining the window under the cursor - please share it with us!

 ### **Code Quality**

 It's not beautiful, but it works.
-I also believe that the optimization is good by the dynamic thread sleep times.
+I also believe that it has been well-optimized by the dynamic thread sleep times and avoiding unnecessary steps (depending on the mouse button click time).
 Please feel free to issue pull requests to improve it.
 The software will for sure be updated by me, I just wanted to share it with people as soon as possible.
 Microsoft seems to do the same thing with their Operating System :)

 ### **Donation?**